fastoch/Networking/Computer_Networking.md

 Several factors have led to the increased demand for data storage.
 One of them has been the dramatic decrease in the actual cost of data storage.

-Business are now generating and analyzing huge amounts of data
+Businesses are now generating and analyzing huge amounts of data in an effort to create competitive advantages, leading to
+more demand for storage capacity.

+Another factor is that the demand for the data to be available from anywhere and accessible from any device has also increased.

+A storage area network (SAN) can be a solution to the need for both storage capacity and high availability.

+### Advantages of the SAN

+- **Scalability**:
+- **Data availability**:
+- **Optimization**:

+---

 ## SAN technology

 ---
 EOF